Yoga for Beginners

 2. Niyama

-Niyamas, the second limb of yoga, is for a disciplined and self-controlling lifestyle.
-Yoga for beginners should obey them by heart.
+Niyamas, the second limb of yoga, promote a disciplined and self-controlling lifestyle.
+Yoga for beginners should obey these principles by heart.

 These are very important for growing spiritual practices.
 There are five Niyamas:-